 The true effects of COVID-19 on the insurance industry— the insurers or insured—is not fully quantified.
 It is expected that pandemic related disruptions are expected to increase and businesses claiming losses via business interruption policies will follow suit.
 The conflict between the interpretation of the policy language will lead to an increase in lawsuits.
 It is reasonable to predict that courts in different states will produce different results based on the facts and policy language in dispute and established precedent.
 A company’s best tool to successfully navigate this environment is knowledge of current regulations and the applicable insurance policies they may have.

 Consulting with an attorney now could save considerable time, resources, and money in the future and preserve your legal rights.
 Our firm has extensive experience reviewing, arbitrating, and litigating insurance agreements.
 If you have any questions about filing a claim for coverage or any denials you may have received, please contact any member of the Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2020 Law Offices of Pullano & Farrow PLLC